Insuring Regulated Vehicles

 $2 million minimum insurance1

-• Busses with a manufacturer’s seating capacity of 11 people or more, including the driver
+• Bus or passenger vehicles with a seating capacity of 11 persons or more, including the driver, that operate outside of Manitoba

 1If you require $1 million or $2 million insurance, you are required to notify the Motor Carrier Safety Program Division if your policy will not be renewed, will be cancelled or will no longer provide the minimum insurance required.
 You can send this communication to sfc@gov.mb.ca.